CIBIL Score Calculation_banner_WC

 3. Credit Type and Duration

 It is recommended to have a healthy credit mix of secured and unsecured credits such as personal loans and credit cards.
-Not just that, it is helpful to have a long history of timely repayments in order to boost your CIBIL score.
+It is helpful to have a long history of timely repayments in order to increase your CIBIL score.

 4. Hard Inquiries

 Lenders obtain your CIBIL report from credit rating agencies whenever you apply for credit, such as a Home Loan or a credit card.
 Such inquiries fall into the category of hard inquiries.
-Multiple hard inquiries hurt your CIBIL score.
+Multiple hard inquiries can harm your CIBIL score.
 Hence, avoid applying for multiple credit lines simultaneously.

-Conventionally, a CIBIL score of above 750 is considered ideal for approval for any credit.
-However, for unsecured credits such as personal loans, a higher score may be required to compensate for the absence of a collateral.
-On the other hand, for secured credit such as Home Loans, a CIBIL score of 750+ can increase your chances of approval if other eligibility criteria are in place.
+Generally, a CIBIL score of above 750 is considered ideal for approval for any credit and can increase your chances of approval if other eligibility criteria are in place.

-800 - 900 An excellent score range that Indicates that you have never defaulted on your EMI and credit bills payment.
+800 - 900 An excellent score range indicating that you have never defaulted on your EMI and credit bill payments.

-750 - 800 A very good CIBIL score.
-You can now negotiate and bargain on your interest rate.
+750 - 800 A very good CIBIL score with which you can negotiate for better terms.

 625 – 750 You have a decent credit history with very few irregularities.
 You may get a loan but at a higher interest rate.